pret/pokered/README.md

 - Onix -> Steelix | L38 OR use Metal Coat
 - Slowpoke -> Slowking | Use Heart Stone
 - Chansey -> Blissey | L45
-- Psyduck -> Weirduck | L22, Golduck level remains the same for Weirduck.
 - Magmar -> Magmortar | Use Fire Stone
 - Electabuzz -> Electivire | Use Thunder Stone
 - Magneton -> Magnezone | Use Thunder Stone